LArSoft/larsoft.github.io/LArSoftWiki/Geometry_Package.md

 -   perfectly spaced rigid wires
 -   shape of wire plane frame is rectangle

-## Future projects

-VolTPC may need to include the volume between the planes since there can be argon there, so there can be charged depositions there.
-(The 35-ton TPC paper studies this very effect.)
-If experiments have a mesh, they have this issue, or if a frame acts like a mesh.

 ## Writing and visualizing your own geometry

 The Geometry Description Markup Language is an application-independent geometry description format based on XML. https://gdml.web.cern.ch/GDML/ There exist two toolkit bindings for GDML, the Geant4 binding and the ROOT binding, both integrated within the respective frameworks.
 Both bindings support reading and writing GDML files.